-While the origins of the Azerbaijani, (also known as the Azeri), are unclear, we do know that they have been subjected to numerous invasions throughout their history.
-The homeland of the Azeri was first conquered by the Persians in the sixth century B.C.
+While the origins of the Azerbaijanis, (also known as the Azeris), are unclear, we do know that they have been subjected to numerous invasions throughout their history.
+The homeland of the Azeris was first conquered by the Persians in the sixth century B.C.
 Islam was introduced into the area during the seventh century A.D., and has been practiced there ever since.

 By the eleventh century, Persian influence was overpowered by Turkic influence.
 Eventually, during the thirteenth century, this region of Asia fell under the dominion of Genghis Khan.

-These numerous invasions, combined with the tribal nature of the people, caused the Azeri to spread throughout Central Asia.
+These numerous invasions, combined with the tribal nature of the people, caused the Azeris to spread throughout Central Asia.
 Today, significant Azeri communities can be found in the countries of Russia, the Ukraine, Turkey, Armenia, Iran, and Iraq, as well as Azerbaijan.
 Many of them have low skill jobs under Russian managers.

-In the past, the clan-type family structure was common among the Azeri.
+In the past, the clan-type family structure was common among the Azeris.
 The clan, or hoj, was usually named after a common ancestor.
 Clan members shared pasture land and were bound to provide mutual aid to each other.
 They frequently acted as a unified entity in business dealings.
 It was also common for up to forty members of an extended family to live together in large dwellings called gazma.
-Landless peasants, called tavyrga, made up the lowest social class of Azeri.
+Landless peasants, called tavyrga, made up the lowest social class of Azeris.